 Submissions and Guidelines

-Submissions should be sent to email@example.com.
-Deadline for contributions to PoDIA vol. X, planned for 2021, is 15 of May 2020.
+Submissions should be sent to firstname.lastname@example.org.
+Deadline for contributions to PoDIA vol. XI, planned for 2024, is EXTENDED til March 2024.

 Guidelines for the Proceedings

-Open Access to back volumes of the Proceedings of the Danish Institute is now available through the Open Journal System’s platform of the State and University Library (Statsbiblioteket) at Aarhus, Denmark.
+Open Access to back volumes of the Proceedings of the Danish Institute is now available through Tidsskrift.dk, which is the Royal Danish Library’s portal for the publication of professional, scientific and cultural journals in digital full-text.
 Some of the older volumes are being prepared for online publication and are, as of yet, not available.
 Articles may be read online or downloaded.
 Open Access to future volumes will be made available after an embargo period of two years.

 Back issues of Proceedings of the Danish Institute at Athens